written by Hilda Cochrane

 In La Place stands another Olive Tree.
 This is not as old as the three en route but old enough to be a memorial of past violence, of a history of religious wars, of survival.

-It is time to return to the present, though, and to realize that an ancient motto of those far off days still applies “Paix i Treve”.
+It is time to return to the present, though, and to realise that an ancient motto of those far off days still applies “Paix i Treve”.

 Once again, the folk of Espira are gathering.
 It is a special day.
 It is 11th November.
 We meet at the entrance to the village, just in front of the fountain.
 Three boys are to carry the wreath.
 Before them, leading us to the Cemetery, is our mayor.
 Behind him are the veterans.
 One is a man of Welsh origins.
 He is in his late eighties and medals are proudly displayed on his chest.
 He stands beside similarly adorned French veterans.
 Behind them, a huddle of villagers of all ages, amongst them babies in pushchairs, a sprinkling of teenagers.